Some of the links on this site are affiliate links. Read our full disclaimer here.

 - Road accessibility to the mills

-- The type of timber used in certain geographic areas
+- The kind of timber used in some geographic regions

 The average stumpage price is $1,800 per acre.
 Stumpage is the price a timber buyer will offer its landowner for their trees standing on the stump.

-Timberland’s main source of income is the sale of mature trees to be milled and then sold for construction and other uses.
+Timberland’s primary source of income is the sale of mature trees to be milled and then sold for construction and other uses.

-There are tons of other ways to pocket some cash from your timberland investment.
+There are many other ways to pocket some cash from your timberland investment.

 The trees will produce seeds that you can sell.
 The land can be rented out for grazing purposes while trees mature.
-You can lease the land out to lumber farmers for rent and/or a percentage of the sale profits.
-Or, you can hire a lumber company and take an agreed upon share of the profits.
+You can lease the land to lumber farmers for rent and a percentage of the sale profits.
+Or, you can hire a lumber company and take an agreed-upon share of the profits.

-The quantity and type of the timber on the land also plays a major role in value.
+The quantity and type of timber on the land also play a significant role in value.

 How Much Is Lumber Worth?

-As you can guess, the value of the lumber is based on its type, location and its age.
+As you can guess, the value of the lumber is based on its type, location, and age.

-Lumber that comes from large pine logs are in very high demand, as they are used to manufacture high-quality grades of lumber.
-Along with the size of the tree, the quality of the wood itself also comes into play on timber prices.
+Lumber from large pine logs is in very high demand, as they are used to manufacture high-quality grades of lumber.
+Along with the size of the tree, the quality of the wood itself also comes into play in timber prices.
 Trees with lower quality ratings are used to produce cheaper products.

 How Weather Affects Your Earnings

-These anticipated annual weather seasons will affect timber harvesting and supply, but there are also unexpected weather events that timber sellers have to take into account.
+These anticipated annual weather seasons will affect timber harvesting and supply, but there are also unexpected weather events that timber sellers must consider.
 These unforeseen weather events include floods, wildfires, droughts, and hurricanes.